aardaakpinar/bibak/README.md

 ## Contributing

-Pull requests and issues are open.
+Pull requests and issues are open